MartinThoma/image_cleaner/README.md

 # image_cleaner
 Remove all metadata from images in a given folder.

 Images can contain lots of metadata.
 Most critical to privacy might be GPS coordinates and date / time.
+You might consider doing so before you upload them on public websites.

 `image_cleaner` removes all metadata from all images in a given folder.